rjferguson21/big-bang/CONTRIBUTING.md

 ## Secrets & Certificates

-A __development only__ gpg key is provided at `bigbang-dev.asc` that is used to encrypt and decrypt the secrets in this Git repository (e.g. [hack/secrets](hack/secrets/).

-We cannot stress enough, __do not use this key to encrypt real secret data__.
-It is a shared key meant to demonstrate the workflow of secrets management within Big Bang.

-Follow instructions in the [Big Bang encryption guide](docs/3_encryption.md) for how to encrypt and decrypt secrets.
+Follow instructions in the [Big Bang encryption guide](./docs/encryption.md) for how to encrypt and decrypt secrets.

 ## Merge requests process

 The merge request process is provided as an overview of the pipeline stages required to get a commit merged.

-Follow instruction in [CI-Workflow](docs/developer/ci-workflow.md) for specific details on the pipeline stages.
+Follow instruction in [CI-Workflow](./docs/developer/ci-workflow.md) for specific details on the pipeline stages.